2027 NFL draft: Host city

-On May 5, 2025, U.S. president Donald Trump, NFL commissioner Roger Goodell, and Washington Commanders owner Josh Harris held a press event in the Oval Office announcing Washington, D.C., as the host city for the NFL draft in 2027.
-The event is scheduled to be held c.
-April 2027 on the National Mall in front of the U.S. Capitol building, with over a million attendees anticipated.
+On May 5, 2025, U.S. president Donald Trump, NFL commissioner Roger Goodell, and Washington Commanders owner Josh Harris held a press event in the Oval Office announcing Washington, D.C., as the host city for the NFL draft.
+The event is scheduled to be held on the National Mall facing the United States Capitol from April 29 to May 1, 2027, with over a million attendees anticipated.
 The draft will be the first held in D.C. since 1941.

 Trades involving draft picks

 In the explanations below (PD) indicates trades completed prior to the start of the draft (i.e. Pre–Draft), while (D) denotes trades that take place during the 2027 draft.